baco-authors/baco-artifact/README.md

 ```

 ### Running RISE/ELEVATE - CPU version
 If no GPU is available, the benchmarks can be run using an OpenCL CPU runtime environment.
-However this can result in different results.
+However, this can result in different results.

 Preparation
 ```shell